Presage-Group/presagegroup-com/posts/wisa.md

 In our current study, we explored the barriers to personal achievement for stakeholders working in the area of sustainability in aeronautics, including motivation and perceived meaning in work, institutional and/or corporate supports, and mental health and emotional wellbeing.
 Our goal was for the improved understanding of these barriers to determine how best to protect the emotional and cognitive well-being of individuals charged with creating a sustainable aeronautics industry.

-The results of this study are being prepared as an academic publication, but are currently available as an unpublished pre-print at the following link: [URL]
+The results of this study are being prepared as an academic publication, but are currently available as an unpublished pre-print at the following link: [OSF](https://osf.io/preprints/socarxiv/ys32x_v1)